 In the Long Run

 Some projects can be fun, very cost-effective and safe; while others can only put you in harm’s way.
-Your best bet is to hire a professional when you are unsure if you should go forth with your project.
+Although it may be tempting to tackle that DIY project, your best bet is to hire a professional when you are unsure if you should move forward.